 What is the Spirit of Fear?

-This does not come from God.
+This fear does not come from God.
 The Bible tells us in 2 Timothy 1:7:

 Fear is not of God.
 Fear is a tactic of the enemy to keep us inactive!

-It puts us in a stance of avoidance, which only makes the situation worse or only causes us to fear it more!
+It puts us in a stance of avoidance, which, as I said, only makes the situation worse or only causes us to fear it more!

 It makes us ineffective and there is nothing more the enemy loves than an ineffective church!

-What’s worse is it is all worldly, fleshly fear!
+What’s worse is it is often worldly, fleshly fear!
 We worry about being liked, being accepted, not being ridiculed, not experiencing pain!

 Overcoming the Spirit of Fear in a Church Paralyzed by Society